What Does Offence Code SP30 Mean?

 TS30 Failing to comply with ‘stop’ sign

-At Smith Bowyer Clarke our solicitors and barristers are specialists in Road Transport and Motoring Law and we have extensive experience assisting operators and drivers.
+At Smith Bowyer Clarke our barristers and solicitors are specialists in Road Transport and Motoring Law (Have a look at our motoring pages https://www.sbcmotoringlaw.co.uk/ ) and we have extensive experience assisting operators and drivers.
 For a free no-obligation consultation call us now on 01332 987420.